Arhanmansoori/Arhanmansoori/README.md

 ---

 ### 💡 Fun Fact
-> I turn unstructured data like PDFs, resumes & diagrams into **AI-understandable gold** 🧠✨
+> I turn unstructured data — from resumes and PDFs to images and raw logs — into AI-ready insights 🚀

 ---